malandrina/pubmed-knowledge-graph-docker/README.md

 % docker build . --tag pubmed_knowledge_graph_db:latest
 ```

+Note that the data import process is part of the build process and it takes about 44 hours to import the data.

 4. Run a Docker container using the image built in step 3:

 ```bash